Cannabis Trademarks 101

 Federal USPTO registration may be available for non-plant-touching businesses, as well as for products or services that don’t involve the CSA (including products such as apparel, lighters, ashtrays, rolling papers, vaporizers, and websites).

 Generally, there is a path available for achieving some USPTO registration for brands in the cannabis, hemp, or CBD industries, and registration for ancillary products or services is better than no registration at all.
 For example, several dozen VS clients have received approval of their marks from the USPTO.

-State trademark registrations may be available for cannabis brands in states that have legalized cannabis.
+State trademark registrations and common law trademark rights may be available for cannabis brands in states that have legalized cannabis.

 What can a trademark protect?